shayabarry/fa19/resources.md

 We've compiled a few practice probability problems that we believe may help in understanding the ideas covered in the course.
 They can be found [here](assets/other/prob_practice.pdf), along with their [solutions](assets/other/prob_practice_solutions.pdf).

+We'd also like to point you to the [textbook for Stat 88](http://stat88.org/textbook/notebooks/intro), an introductory probability course geared towards data science students at Berkeley.

 ## Web References

 As a data scientist you will often need to search for information on various libraries and tools.
 In this class we will be using several key python libraries.
 Here are their documentation pages: